berthelemy/flisspowercounselling/_pages/03-counselling.md

 ### Fees:

+Initial meeting: £30 for 50 minutes

-I charge £45 for 60 minutes.
+Subsequent meetings: £45 for 60 minutes

-I do not have any reduced charge places available at the moment.
+Concessions:
+Counselling/psychotherapy students - £35

+I offer limited concessions for those on a low income.